wordplaydev/wordplay/CONTRIBUTING.md

 If all of those sound right to you, and you're still excited to contribute, let's get started!

+### Learning

+Before y ou start localizing, we highly recommend you go through the Wordplay tutorial first.
+It's linked to on the front page, and will teach you everything about the language that you might need to know to help write a great translation.

 ### Setup

 Until we manage to build some better web-based tools for localization, contributing localizations currently requires using the tools that software developers use to build Wordplay.